Belmont High School (Massachusetts): World Languages

 Two years of World Language are required.
 Students may take courses in Mandarin Chinese, Spanish, French, or Latin.
 AP language classes are available, typically in students' senior year, and include AP Chinese, AP Spanish, AP French, and AP Latin.

 Visual and Performing Arts

 Belmont High School offers many Visual and Performing Arts courses.
-This includes choirs, the Wind Ensemble, the Symphonic Band, the Concert Orchestra, and the Chamber Orchestra.
+This includes choirs, the Jazz Ensemble, the Modern Band, the Wind Ensemble, the Symphonic Band, the Concert Orchestra, and the Chamber Orchestra.
 The ensembles have won state competitions.
 It offers classes in theater including multiple Acting courses and has a strong theater program in the form of an after school extra-curricular organization known as the Performing Arts Company (PAC).
 In addition, a vigorous AP Art program gives student artists an opportunity to develop their talents and study new techniques.
 Visual art courses include Drawing and Painting, 3D Art, Photography, Media Arts, and AP Studio Art.
 In order to be considered for the AP Studio Art class, students must submit a portfolio.